 Because now you are ready for the truth that saves.

 Colossians 1:13 does not say believers chose to leave darkness.
-It says God delivered them.
+It says God rescued them.
 2 Timothy 2:25 does not promise the captive might escape if they try hard.
 It says God grants repentance.
 John 6:44 does not invite people to come to Jesus.
 It says no one can come unless the Father draws them.

 This is not something you did.
 This is something God did to you, for you, and in you.
 He saw you dead — and He raised you.
 He saw you blind — and He gave you sight.
 He saw you in the enemy's prison —